Thunderstorm in a dream over a wide landscape with dark clouds and flashes

 This image carries the voice of your Warrior — not as aggressor — as the one who knows how to be present at the very center of the storm.
 The Warrior in the storm does not run.
 It stands.
 It gets soaked.
 It hears the thunder and sees the lightning — and does not break.
 It says: “This can be survived.
 You are capable of this.
 Stand.”

-Being at the center of a storm in a dream is one of the most intense images of living through a crisis.
+Being at the center of a storm in a dream is the experience of a crisis in its sharpest form.
 Something is happening now — or has just happened — that shakes everything.
 A conflict, a rupture, a loss, a revelation that changes everything.
 A storm at full force signals the moment when postponing is no longer possible.
 When everything comes out.
+In the air, this chaos arrives as a hurricane around you — the same impossible force, dry instead of wet, breaking what was built rather than soaking it.

 What do you feel in this storm?
 Fear — a real threat or real shock, felt in the body.
 Fury — your own internal storm, finally finding form.
 Catharsis — relief that something has finally broken open.
 Shock — something that has overturned the familiar order.